TheOdinProject/curriculum/javascript/organizing_your_javascript_code/project_restaurant_page.md

         1. an `index.html` file in `src`.
 This file will not need a script tag, because we're using `html-webpack-plugin`, which automatically adds that in.
 You will also not need to link a CSS stylesheet as you should be importing it into your JavaScript and letting your webpack configuration handle bundling.

-        1. create a `webpack.config.js` file that looks just like our file from the [tutorial](https://webpack.js.org/guides/getting-started/#using-a-configuration).
+        1. create a `webpack.config.js` file that looks just like our file from the [Webpack "Getting Started" tutorial](https://webpack.js.org/guides/getting-started/#using-a-configuration).
 Don't forget to add the `html-webpack-plugin` config to your `webpack.config.js` and set its `template` option with a path to `src/index.html`.

 1. Set up an HTML skeleton inside of `src/index.html`.
 Inside the body, add a `<header>` element that contains a `<nav>` with buttons (not links!) for different "tabs" (for example buttons for "Home", "Menu" or "About" etc).
 Below the `<header>`, add a single `<div id="content">`.

 1. Inside of `src/index.js` write a `console.log` or `alert` statement and then run `npx webpack`.
-Load up `src/index.html` in a browser to make sure everything is working correctly.
+Load up `dist/index.html` in a browser to make sure everything is working correctly.

     - Quick tip #2: if you run `npx webpack --watch` you will not have to rerun webpack every time you make a change.